ProDataMan/ansible_best_windows/labs/inventory/index.md

   - Ansible 2.9 or later installed
   - Access to the Windows host via WinRM

-## Lab Instructions
-Sure, here are the instructions in Github Markdown format, including the YAML formatted inventory file, and additional details for installing Ansible using pip3:

 ## Provisioning an IIS Server using Ansible

 These instructions will guide you through the process of provisioning an IIS (Internet Information Services) server using Ansible on a Windows host.